chauff/cse1500-web-transcripts/Lecture-css.md

 As a second example application we often refer to a todo application (similar to the one developed in the course book).
 Here, we do not offer an entire application but present how specific parts of the application can be styled.

+Lastly, we also consider a TU DELFT neon sign as an example for text-heavy animations.
+The entire source code is presented here.

 ## A word of warning

 This [tweet](https://twitter.com/iamdevloper/status/936199543099621376) :point_down: sums up a lot of CSS experiences - some things are easy with CSS (animations come to mind), while others, which intuitively should not be that hard to accomplish (e.g. the vertical alignment of elements), will cost you a lot of time.